 Huntsville Transit Improvement Plan

-Huntsville Transit is currently working on an update to their Transit Improvement Plan.
-This plan will examine the strengths and weaknesses of the current transit system and recommend short-term service improvements.
+Huntsville Transit recently completed an update to their Transit Improvement Plan.
+This plan examined the strengths and weaknesses of the current transit system and recommended short-term service improvements.
 Recommendations from prior transit improvement plans increased ridership significantly, by implementing low-cost improvements such as timed transfers; more frequent service along high-ridership corridors; and adding a transfer station in North Huntsville.

 More info: gohuntsvilletransit.com